Cry Macho: Plot

 Michael "Mike" Milo is a divorced alcoholic and experienced rodeo star in Galveston, Texas.
 Suffering from tennis elbow and severe headaches, Mike arrives late to the rodeo stadium he works at, run by Howard Polk.
 Participating in an event where he attempts to "ride out" a horse, Mike is trampled and hospitalized with a broken leg.

 At the hospital, Mike reflects on losing his parents at the age of five, dropping out of college after his grandparents died in a house fire, working alongside his first employer who once tasked him with putting down a dozen horses, and his eventual path into becoming a rodeo cowboy.

 A few weeks later, Mike is discharged from the hospital with a weak leg.
 Upon returning to the stadium, Mike is surprised to find out that he has been laid off.
 The next day, Mike finds out that his ex-wife Donna has remarried.
 Saddened by the news, Mike sells most of his awards and prized possessions at a local bar.

 Following his divorce five years ago, Howard lost custody of his only son, Rafael "Rafo" Polk, who was then sent to Mexico to live with his mother.
 Howard meets with Mike and attempts to persuade him into kidnapping Rafo and transporting him back to Texas, promising $50,000 through ransom money from Rafo's mother.
 Initially rejecting the offer, Mike remembers the time he unsuccessfully defended a prostitute named Cissy Brewer from Ewell Macmillian, the former owner and co-founder of the rodeo stadium, who forced a horse onto Cissy.
 Ewell was given a suspended sentence, and he was replaced by Howard shortly after.
 Cissy, who had been traumatized by the event, became homeless and mentally ill.
 In the present, Mike decides to help Howard retrieve his son.

-After being given a panel truck, Mike drives down the Pan-American Highway and arrives in Mexico City, where he finds Rafo living in a large house with his mother, Alexandra "Lexa" Muños de Santis Polk, in the Lomas de Chapultepec.
+After being given a Chevrolet Suburban, Mike drives down the Pan-American Highway and arrives in Mexico City, where he finds Rafo living in a large house with his mother, Alexandra "Lexa" Muños de Santis Polk, in the Lomas de Chapultepec.
 At midnight, while sneaking into the home, Mike becomes dizzy and suffers a fall that knocks him unconscious.
 Upon regaining consciousness, Mike finds himself being tended to by Lexa, who is aware of his intentions.
 Lexa reveals to Mike that Rafo does not live with her, and instead lives as a gambling thief out in the streets.
 Mike then departs from the home and begins his search for Rafo.